-- Wind or percussion: Wind Ensemble, Symphonic Band, and/or Orchestra - Strings: Orchestra - Singers: University Choir, Chapel Singers or Bel Canto - Harp, guitar and keyboard majors either play parts in conducted ensembles or perform in a secondary area.
+- Wind or percussion: Wind Ensemble, Symphonic Band, and/or Orchestra - Strings: Orchestra - Singers: University Choir or Chapel Singers - Harp, guitar and keyboard majors either play parts in conducted ensembles or perform in a secondary area.

 Performance in off-campus organizations and ensembles is permitted as long as such participation does not conflict with scheduled rehearsals or performances of University organizations or ensembles.
 Music majors must perform in appropriate conducted ensembles when the Director of the School of Music for a specific concert or event requests their participation.